Federal vaccine mandate FAQ

 What is the deadline for federal contractors?

 In guidance for federal contractors updated on Nov.
 10, the Safer Federal Workforce Task Force clarified that covered contractor employees must be fully vaccinated no later than Jan.
 18, 2022.
-This requirement is not affected by the block of the emergency temporary standard.
+This requirement is now paused at the courts have issued a stay on the federal contractor mandate.
+This rule is expected to continue being litigated.

 How will the mandate be enforced?